viamrobotics/docs/docs/mobility/motion/_index.md

 `GetPose` gets the location and orientation of a component within the [frame system](../frame-system/).
 The return type of this function is a `PoseInFrame` describing the pose of the specified component with respect to the specified destination frame.
-You can use the `supplemental_transforms` argument to augment the robot's existing frame system with supplemental frames.
+You can use the `supplemental_transforms` argument to augment the machine's existing frame system with supplemental frames.

 {{< tabs >}}
 {{% tab name="Python" %}}